Dominating Set Knapsack: Profit Optimization on Dominating Sets: Results on Classical NP-hardness

-Conversely, let us assume that \dos instance $(\GG,k')$ is an \yes instance.
+Conversely, let us assume that \dos instance $(\GG,k')$ is a \yes instance.
 Then there exists a subset $\WW'\subseteq \VV$ of size $k'$ such that it outputs a \dos.
 Since $\WW =\{u_i: v_i \in \WW', \forall i \in[n]\}$ and each vertex of $\WW$ is involved with weight 1 and produces profit amount 1 in the reduced graph $\GG$, $\WW$ is a \dos of max bag size and total profit $k'$.
-Also we have, $k'=k$.
-Therefore, the \kdosknapsack instance is an \yes instance. \end{proof}}
+Also, we have $k'=k$.
+Therefore, the \kdosknapsack instance is a \yes instance. \end{proof} The \NP-completeness proof of this theorem is similar to the proof of Theorem~\ref{thm:doskp-npc} of \dosknapsack.